-There are solutions for each, and some cloud print management software also offers cloud printing.
-But before choosing your solution, it’s important to know what you’re trying to achieve with your printing.
+There are cloud print solutions for each, and some cloud print management software also offers cloud printing.
+But before choosing your cloud print solution, it’s important to know what you’re trying to achieve with your printing and the cloud.

 Print enablement gets your users printing quickly and securely.

 Print management offers visibility and insight into your organization’s printing.

 Whether you’re a startup looking to make printing as easy as possible, or a school district grappling with crafting a secure and responsible printing culture, there is a cloud print solution for you.

 Cloud is a common term when discussing today’s working environments, but it’s a term that has lots of nuts and bolts.